babarrett/g80-9009/operations.md

 * F13-F24
 * The entire top-right grouping of 11 keys from Hold to Scrn 4.

-With Desk PC selected you can use a subset of the keys on the board, as indicated here:
+With Desk PC selected you can not use a subset of the keys on the board, as indicated here:

 ![Unavailable keys in Desk PC mode](../master/images/Cherry%20G80-9009%20Unavailable%20keys%20in%20Desk%20mode.png "Unavailable keys in Desk PC mode")